linrongbin16/colorbox.nvim/README.md

 When choosing a colorscheme, this plugin will run following steps:

 * Run the filter, disable those colors you don't want from candidates list.
 See [Filter](#filter).
-* Run the policy at a proper timing, to choose a colorscheme.
+* Run the policy at a proper timing, and choose a colorscheme.
 See [Timing & Policy](#timing--policy).
 * Refresh the `background` option.
 See [Background](#background).
 * Run the `colorscheme` command to actually change to the colorscheme.